 There are times when school is scheduled to start and end on time, but busing is impacted.
 In these instances when certain bus routes cannot run (often due to the more serious weather conditions that occur in the rural parts of our district), the Transportation Department will communicate with you via Blackboard Connect-5 phone and/or email messaging.
 When only busing is impacted, there typically will NOT be an announcement via local media outlets.

 How Is The Public Notified?

-- All storm announcements relating to West Fargo Public Schools will be: reported to local radio and television stations; communicated to parents and guardians by the Connect-ED messaging system; and be posted to the school district's website (www.west-fargo.k12.nd.us).
-Please check more than one source, as on occasion we are unable to make contact with all media sources due to their capacity to handle all incoming calls or we may not have an accurate telephone number for a family in the Connect-ED system.
+All storm announcements relating to West Fargo Public Schools will be reported to local radio and television stations; communicated to parents and guardians by the Blackboard Connect-5 messaging system (phone and/or email); and be posted to the school district's website (www.west-fargo.k12.nd.us).
+Please check more than one source, as on occasion we are unable to make contact with all media sources due to their capacity to handle all incoming calls or we may not have an accurate telephone number or email address for a family in the Blackboard Connect-5 system.

 Out of respect for our families, the phone feature of our Blackboard Connect-5 messaging system will not be utilized after 9:30 PM or before 6:00 AM.